titon/toolkit/docs/en/components/pin.md

 ## ARIA Support ##

-The `complementary` role is required when supporting ARIA.
+The `complementary` role and the appropriate `aria-*` attributes are required when supporting ARIA.

 ```html
 <aside class="pin" role="complementary">